You can download this information as a printable pdf:

 Leeds Suicide Bereavement Service

 Leeds Suicide Bereavement Service offers support if someone you cared about has ended their own life.
 You can access family, group or individual support, practical information and one-to-one counselling.
 The service can support you whoever you have lost – whether a friend, colleague or relative – and whether your bereavement was a few days ago or many years.
 You can refer yourself or be referred using a referral form on the service's website.
-You can also contact them on 0113 305 5803 (local rate).

 The Samaritans helpline is open at any time of the day or night to talk about whatever you are going through.
 You don't have to be suicidal to call.